jbillmann/GarageServer.IO/README.md

 ## Quick Start

 Create a quick game whereby players simply move squares along the x-axis.
 (I know, it's boring, but it keeps things simple.)
+For a more thorough demonstration of how GarageServer.IO works, look at the example included in the source code.

 ### Server